 It was literally choking the life out of me.

 I just thought the way I had been feeling was due to getting older, and that I was just going to have to buck up and get used to it.
 I had no idea that this was the condition causing me other problems, the most critical one was sleep, or lack thereof.
-The size and position of the cyst obstructed my airway and caused sleep apnea.
+The size and position of the cyst obstructed my airway and caused sleep apnea which according to their website can be fatal.
 Anyone with sleep apnea knows how maddening it can be.
 The body is clamoring for rest, but it is continually being thwarted from finding it.
 The result is fatigue, discouragement and even depression.

 I write my story this morning with deep gratitude that a solution to my condition was found.
 I was able to discover and address the cause that was producing the negative effects.
 I now know to take more seriously that which prevents my wellness.
 I learned to power through pain as a young man playing sports and working in the fields.
 Then it was a sign of strength.
 Now, as a middle aged man, it’s a sign of unawareness.
 Ignoring the symptoms means I am ignoring those that love me and care for me.